 4. Maintain living roots

 Soil organisms cluster around roots, where they exchange nutrients with plants.
 Those living roots provide their basic food source: carbon.
 In turn, the soil biology fuels the plant nutrient cycle.
-Encouraging a variety of warm and cool season grasses through planned grazing, replacing annuals with perennials, or planting multi-species cover crops are some of the strategies to ensure continuous roots year-round.
+To ensure roots in the ground year-round, plant perennials or multi-species cover crops, or encourage a variety of warm and cool season grasses through planned grazing.

 5. Integrate animals